 “Is it easiest to trust God in the midst of trials or happy times?”

-It was my turn to lead the devotional on my youth group camping trip, and I thought I was being quite clever by begging to ask this question.
-“During the happy times” is what I expected to hear from everyone, but it wasn’t so.
+The question was asked to a group attending a youth group camping trip.
+“During the happy times” is what I expected to hear from everyone, however it wasn’t so.

 It was probably split 50/50, actually, depending on how each person dealt with trials, what they’d been through, and so on.
 One of the girls spoke up and said, “When times are good, I just worry about all the bad things that could happen.
-But when I’m going through difficult times, the only thing I really can cling to is God’s promises.”
+When I’m going through difficult times, the only thing I am able to cling to is God’s promises.”

-Fast forward about five years and I’m facing a scary brain tumor diagnosis.
-I came to understand the last bit of that wisdom.
-I clung to Scripture, and began studying what God’s Word says about suffering.
+Fast forward to now and we are all facing a global pandemic.
+It seems important now to understand the last bit of that wisdom.
+Time to cling to Scripture, and begin studying what God’s Word says about suffering.

 Yes, the psalmist’s situation was a little different—crying out to God for help in the midst of persecution.
 Yet his string of emotions throughout Psalm 56 rings true for many: a cry for help, an expression of his confidence in God’s power to save, a request that God justify the suffering he’s going through, and a promise of his vows to God.